Medical Sonography AAS

 Completion Earns:AAS - Associate in Applied Science

 Financial Aid:Yes, financial aid is available for this program

-The Medical Sonography Program at Wake Technical Community College is a 21-month program offering an Associate in Applied Science (A.A.S.) degree.
+The Medical Sonography Program at Wake Tech is a 21-month program offering an Associate in Applied Science (AAS) degree.
 The program prepares the student for a career as a medical sonographer, a skilled health care professional who uses high-frequency sound waves that produce images of internal structures of the body.